-Gabapentin, sold under the brandnames Gralise, Gabarone, Fanatrex, Neurontin (and mmany others) was discovered in the 1970s, and was first used as a muscle relaxant and painkiller.
+Gabapentin, a medicinal drug sold under the brandnames Gralise, Gabarone, Fanatrex, Neurontin (and many others) was discovered in the 1970s, and was first used as a muscle relaxant and painkiller.

 In the US alone, it currently has more than 40 million prescriptions per year.

 It's used to treat, and (and many other conditions).